Gazroh87/mighty_machine/README.md

 *	I want to see if the product(s) I want is in stock so I know they are available to purchase.

 ### Purchasing
-*	Once I have selected the items I want to buy and added them to the basket I want a notification with them shown added to my basket.
+*	Once I have selected the items I want to buy and added them to the cart I want a notification with them shown added to my cart.
-*	I want to be able to be able to change the items in my basket e.g. change quantity of an item or remove it.
+*	I want to be able to be able to change the items in my cart e.g. change quantity of an item or remove it.
 *	I want to be able to enter my payment details for the products as quickly and as easily as possible.
 *	I want to be sure that my payment information is secure before confirming my payment details at the checkout.
 *	I want a confirmation of my order on the site before confirming just to double check that I have not made any